 Each summer, AqTushetii hosts residents from various backgrounds: visual and sound artists, musicians, dancers, philosophers, writers, anthropologists, scientists and more.

 The following resources are available on site:

-Four art studio spaces, outdoor (undercover) working spaces, photographic dark room, pottery wheel,
+Four art studio spaces, outdoor (undercover) working spaces, library, photographic dark room, pottery wheel,

 raku kiln, wood-fired kiln, outdoor stage, professional sound system, 2 projectors, gallery space, sound